LDSSA/batch-students/guides/ldssa-workflow.md

 ![Restart & Run All](/media/jupyter_clear_and_run.png "Restart & Run All")
 1. At this point the notebook should have run without any failing assertions

-If you want to submit your notebook before it is all the way done to check intermediate progress, feel free to do so.
+If you want to submit your notebook before it is done all the way to check intermediate progress, feel free to do so.
 The grader in the portal will run all your code, even if there are errors further up in the notebook.

+Warning: if you use a different software, e.g. VSCode, to complete the exercise notebook, the portal might not be able to grade it.
+VSCode can add something to the notebook and the portal won't be able to recognize the notebook.

 ### 3.4 Commit and push the Exercise notebook to your repo